shaoruu/mine.js/README.md

-# MinecraftJS
+# MC.JS

-MinecraftJS brings the best-selling PC game "Minecraft" into the web with the power of javascript.
+MC.JS brings the best-selling PC game "Minecraft" into the web with the power of javascript.

 # Disclaimer